 Picture this – you’ve finally finished your book.
-Months of writing, proof-reading, and editing have finally payed off.
+Months of writing, proofreading, and editing have finally paid off.
 To top it all off, you’ve got a meticulously planned book launch event coming up that’s going to jump-start your sales and spread the word.
-But then suddenly, everything is cancelled for the foreseeable future due to a global crisis – like a pandemic, for instance.
-Which means you can’t host that book launch event and all your work has been for nothing.
+But then suddenly, everything is canceled for the foreseeable future due to a global crisis – like a pandemic, for instance.
+This means you can’t host that book launch event and all your work has been for nothing.
 Or has it?
 This might just be the time to consider hosting an online book launch event!

 Of course, we’d normally recommend making your book launch a physical event, but desperate times call for creative measures.
 The silver lining here is that a digital book launch does have several distinct advantages over a traditional one.

 Advantages of an online book launch:

 - Your original book launch plan and subsequent marketing efforts can continue unhindered

 - You won’t need to pay for a venue or refreshments